cherifsahraoui/cherifsahraoui.github.io/content/posts/vpn.md

 Before we begin, ensure you have the following:

 - Two Raspberry Pi devices with Raspberry Pi OS installed and updated.
-(I used two Raspberry Pi 3 devices for this tutorial.)
+(I used two Raspberry Pi 3 devices with Raspberry Pi OS (64-bit, Kernel version: 6.6) for this tutorial.)
 - Internet connectivity for both Raspberry Pi devices.
 - A ZeroTier account.
 If you don't have one, you can create it for free at [ZeroTier Central](https://my.zerotier.com/).